According to U.S. Census 2014 Data Estimates:

 Essex County SNAP-ED Project

-- Adults participating in "Work First" programs supported by the New Jersey Department of Labor
+- Adults participating in "Work First" and TANF programs supported by the New Jersey Department of Labor

-- Youth groups in Newark, Orange and Bloomfield Public School Districts (Grades K -12)
+- Youth groups in in the Newark, Orange Public School Districts (Grades K -12)

 - Youth groups in Newark Public Schools Youth Development After School Program and summer program